rejetto/hfs/config.md

   Value is a list and its entries are nodes.
 - `rename`: similar to name, but it's  from the parent node point.
   Use this to change the name of  entries that are read from the source, not listed in the VFS.
   Value is a dictionary, where the key is the original name.
+No UI.
 - `mime`: specify what mime to use for this resource.
 Use "auto" for automatic detection.
 - `url`: when this value is present, the element is a link to the URL you specify.
 - `target`: optional, for links only, used to [open the link in a new browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#target).
 E.g. `_blank`